hemangsk/Gravity/_posts/2017-08-15-Emily-Dickinson-never-stops-to-surprise-me.markdown

 But let's assume that Emily was gay/bi for now, and revisit her poem *"Wild nights - Wild nights!"*.

 >Wild nights - Wild nights!
+>
 >Were I with thee
+>
 >Wild nights should be
+>
 >Our luxury!
+><br><br>
+>Futile - the winds -
 >
->Futile - the winds -
 >To a Heart in port -
+>
 >Done with the Compass -
+>
 >Done with the Chart!
+><br><br>
+>Rowing in Eden -
 >
->Rowing in Eden -
 >Ah - the Sea!
+>
 >Might I but moor - tonight -
+>
 >In thee!

+When I studied this poem back in high school, our analysis is that, despite being a recluse, her imagination transcend physical boundary.
+As many other renowned poets, she was able to put in a man's shoes and paint a wild, intense, festive, erotic scene of sheer joy.
+However, this poem could make so much more sense if she was writing to her female lover.